-AACSB International (AACSB), the world’s largest business education alliance, has awarded Ahmedabad University’s Amrut Mody School of Management (AMSOM) with the Innovations That Inspire award for 2023.
-The eighth annual member spotlight programme features business schools that drive new value for stakeholders and Amrut Mody School of Management received this unique distinction for offering the innovative interdisciplinary Foundation Studios that define the Foundation Programme, the common core of Undergraduate education at Ahmedabad University.
-The Award will be presented in person at AACSB's International Conference and Annual Meeting on April 24, 2023, at Chicago.
+The Association to Advance Collegiate Schools of Business (AACSB International), the world’s largest business education alliance, has awarded Ahmedabad University’s Amrut Mody School of Management with the Innovations That Inspire award for 2023.
+The eighth annual member spotlight programme features business schools that drive new value for stakeholders.
+Amrut Mody School of Management received this unique distinction for offering the innovative interdisciplinary Foundation Studios that define the Foundation Programme, the common core of Undergraduate education at Ahmedabad University.

 Parag Patel, Senior Associate Dean, Amrut Mody School of Management, said, “It’s an honour to be awarded for our innovative Foundation Studios.
 The Foundation Programme, which builds on the Studios, was envisioned as the heart of our undergraduate education and is uniquely tailored to nurture future thinkers and leaders of the 21st century.
 It symbolises AMSOM’s focus on sustainable business and responsible citizenship.
 It gives us great pleasure to receive this global recognition, especially from the prestigious AACSB with a demonstrated history of identifying and acknowledging innovation in business education.”